 Whether your high schooler is looking for a summer job or uploading a resume to their college application—yes, that’s a thing!—it’s a good idea to have a polished resume ready to go.
+Knowing how to write a cover letter, use social media apps for job searches, and handle an interview will also help land a job.

 Her wise grandmother, Janie Emaus, told her, “You’ve done many things that fall under the category of experience, even if it wasn’t a paying job.”
 Says Emaus, “I reminded her about her huge commitment to dance competition and community service experience, for example.”